IBM/Fashion-MNIST-using-FfDL/seldon-deployment/README.md

   kubectl apply -f fashion-seldon.json
   ```

-Congratulations, your model is now ready to do some predictions.
+Congratulations, your model is now ready to take input and return predictions of confidence in the picture being of a certain class.